3mdeb/96boards-docs-wiki/DragonBoard-820c-Getting-Started-With-Linux.md

 # Installing an Open Embedded based image

 Initial support for DragonBoard 820c has been added into the OpenEmbedded QCOM BSP later, including the appropriate kernel recipe.
-To build an image for Dragonboard 820c , simply follow the same instructions as usual, from this [wiki page](../Dragonboard-410c-OpenEmbedded-and-Yocto).
+To build an image for Dragonboard 820c , simply follow the same instructions as usual, from [[Dragonboard-410c-OpenEmbedded-and-Yocto]].
 When you select the MACHINE to build for, pick `dragonboard-820c`.

 The board is being added to the Linaro Reference Platform OpenEmbedded builds, and prebuilt images for this board should appear in the coming days here : http://builds.96boards.org/snapshots/reference-platform/openembedded/.